LinkedIn Strategy

 Organic followers:

-• Chose to follow you
+• Chose to follow you based on genuine interest

-• See your content in their feed
+• See your content in their feed because the algorithm recognizes relevance

-• Engage because they care
+• Engage because they care about what you share

-• Convert to real opportunities
+• Convert to real opportunities: job offers, client outreach, speaking invitations

 Paid followers:

-• Never engage
+• Never engage with your content

-• Signal low quality to the algorithm
+• Dilute your engagement rate, signaling low quality to the algorithm

 • Provide zero business value